jacobproffer/blog/content/gaming/runescape-20-years.md

 ## First 99

-In early summer of 2009, Woodcutting brought me back to the RuneScape.
+In 2009, Woodcutting brought me back to the RuneScape.
 The skill was simple and required minimal input.
 The magic trees at the Sorcerer's Tower near Seer's Village was a favored spot.
 The tower had it's own social community.
 It was a great place to kill time and chat with other players.
 The anti-macro or random events provided comedic relief.
 One of my favorites was the Strange Plant.
 If a player failed to pick the fruit once it was fully grown, the plant would attack the player.
 It was common for many players to be away for the keyboard for too long and die.
 The Ent event, however, could be an annoyance.
 If your axe head broke off, you had to fetch it and travel to Bob's Axe shop in Lumbridge to fix it.

-Level 99 Woodcutting, the maximum level of the skill, became a reality in September of that year.
+Level 99 Woodcutting, the maximum level of the skill, became a possible goal in September of that year.
 Although I enjoyed the Sorcerer's Tower, a faster Woodcutting method had been released into the game, Ivy.
-I received no money in return but the experience per hour went up greatly in comparison to cutting magic logs.
+I received no money in return but the experience per hour went up greatly in comparison to cutting Magic Logs.
 There was less conversation to be had along the walls of Falador or Varrock Palace but by the end of fall, I achieved my first 99.
 The last few chunks of experience points were gained back at the Sorcerer's Tower.
 It was the first time I was able to purchase a skillcape, also known as a Cape of Accomplishment.

 {{< image src="/images/my99.jpg" alt="" >}}

 ## Second 99

-From the fall of 2010 until the summer of 2014, RuneScape was set aside.
-College became a priority, though I did return for the yearly Halloween and Christmas events.
-Deathcon II, the 2011 Halloween event, was most memorable.
+From the fall of 2010 until the summer of 2014, RuneScape was mostly forgotten.
+College was a priority, though I did return for the yearly Halloween and Christmas events.
+Deathcon II, the 2011 Halloween event, was memorable.
 Players were required to aid Death in preparing the Grim Reaper's Citadel for a convention.
 One of the rewards for the event was a Deathcon t-shirt, which I've worn each Halloween since.
+I also participated in the Combat Beta in 2012, which introduced a revamped combat system, adding abilities and a greater emphasis on strategy in battle.

+RuneScape 3, upon its release in 2013, introduced a myriad of significant changes and innovations.
+One of the most notable transformations was the shift from the traditional Java-based client to a modern HTML5 game engine, resulting in enhanced graphics and improved performance.
+Microtransactions were also embraced with the introduction of the Squeal of Fortune and Solomon's General Store, which offered cosmetic and convenience items.
+Bonds as well were available to purchase, which was Jagex's solution to real world trading.

 ## Max

 ## First 120

-Player-owned farm, in my opinion, was one of the greatest additions to RuneScape.
-It's an activity that brought the Farming skill back to life.
+The Farming skill, released in 2005, was my lowest skill.

 {{< images >}}